OliveiraEdu/scientific_computing/README.md

 yHat_modeln - Stores the predicted values evaluated from the model n.

 betaHat_modeln - Stores the values for the angular coefficient and intercept for the linear function for the model n.

+## Requirements

+Dataset must be a csv UTF-8 formatted file, no headers.

+Single dependent variable.

+Independent variable on column one.

+Dependent variable on column two.

+This a 2D evaluation.